6G-SANDBOX/TNLCM/docs/README.md

 TNLCM code is structured as follows:

+* **.github**: folder that contains files and templates for GitHub workflow automation.
+  * **workflows**: holds GitHub workflow files, containing automated actions triggered by specific events like pull requests or commits.
+  * **templates**: store templates used for creating issues or pull requests, ensuring consistency and formatting in repository communication.
 * **descriptors**: folder in which trial network templates are stored.
 * **docs**: folder in which all documentation is stored.
 * **src**: folder in which the developed code is stored.